SchmidtDSE/polymer-eol-approx/README.md

 <br>

 ## Purpose
 This notebook approximates the polymer-level volumes reaching end of life in each region within the [Global Plastics AI Policy Tool](https://global-plastics-tool.org/) by distributing waste in each fate proportionally to the size of each sector at the time of waste generation.
 Having attributed waste by sector, a static matrix converts to polymers which are then summed across sectors.

-The notebook discusses limitations of this approach and alternatives after generating the output CSV file.
-This is provided as a convenience for the community but is not part of the "main tool" (see [tool repository](https://github.com/SchmidtDSE/plastics-prototype)) or its publications.
+This is provided for convenience to the community but is not part of the "main tool" (see [tool repository](https://github.com/SchmidtDSE/plastics-prototype)) or its publications.

 <br>